Hubberston Circular Walk (Milford Haven)

 - Walk a short way along the shingle to an old arch in the cliff wall on your right.
 Go through this arch and walk up a narrow path into Conduit Lane at the end of which you must turn left onto Picton Road.
 The housing in this area is mixed and has fine examples of domestic architecture ranging from the Victorian through to inter-war developments.

-- It descends rapidly and ends in a short but steep series of steps that takes you onto the approach road to Gelliswick Bay where once again there are interesting river views.
+- Where the surfaced path turns right, continue straight ahead on a narrow path that descends rapidly and ends in a short but steep series of steps that takes you onto the approach road to Gelliswick Bay where once again there are interesting Haven Waterway views.

-- Also of great interest is Hubberston Fort part hidden on the cliff to your left.
+- Also of great interest is Hubberston Fort part hidden on the cliff to your left as you descend the hill.
 This magnificent fort is part of a series of defences built along Milford Haven during the Napoleonic Era when a French invasion was feared.

-- Walk along Gelliswick Bay, past the Pembrokeshire Yacht Club, and turn right at a waymarked sign pointing inland towards a narrow wooded valley.
+- Walk along Gelliswick Bay, past the Pembrokeshire Yacht Club, and turn right following a narrow path inland keeping the fields to your right.

-- A path now leads you into this valley - it runs alongside a pretty brook surrounded by ancient deciduous woodland.
-All too soon you cross a footbridge and begin walking up hill on a rocky zig-zag path that emerges alongside the fenced Hubberston Childrens' Recreation Ground.
+- The path now leads you through a kissing gate into a wooded valley - it runs alongside a pretty brook surrounded by ancient deciduous woodland.
+All too soon you cross a footbridge and begin walking up hill on a zig-zag path that emerges alongside the fenced Hubberston Childrens' Recreation Ground.

-- Turn left and follow the fence, go through a gate, along a lane behind some houses, then turn right onto St Lawrence Hill, the main road back into Milford Haven.
+- Follow the fence, go through a kissing gate, along a path behind some houses with a fence to your left, then turn right onto Dale Road, the main road back into Milford Haven.

-- Continue on down Saint Lawrence Hill, bearing left at Waterloo Road, Hakin until you reach Hakin Bridge.
-Cross the road, descend the steps and you are back in the car park where you began the walk.
+- Cross the road before you get to Victoria Bridge, descend the steps and you are back in the car park where you began the walk.

 - If you are not too tired there are many interesting buildings to view in and around the harbour and marina, including a museum that tells the interesting tale of Milford Haven's fascinating history.